-Medical equipment, such as an adjustable hospital bed, may be arranged by hospice for use at home to keep the survivor more comfortable and make caregiving easier.
+Medical equipment, such as an adjustable hospital bed, may be arranged by hospice for use at home to keep the patient more comfortable and make caregiving easier.
 Hospice also provides necessary medical supplies such as bandages, gloves, syringes and catheters as needed.

-Survivors experience many different symptoms as the pancreatic cancer progresses, a lot of time and energy will be spent trying to manage symptoms as they change.
+Patients experience many different symptoms as the pancreatic cancer progresses, a lot of time and energy will be spent trying to manage symptoms as they change.
 The hospice staff will tell the caregiver what changes or symptoms to watch for.
 Different medications, often given around the clock, are used to relieve these symptoms.
 Sometimes treating one symptom can cause others to appear.
-The caregiver will need to observe and discuss changes with the hospice staff while working to relieve any physical discomfort the survivor may experience.
+The caregiver will need to observe and discuss changes with the hospice staff while working to relieve any physical discomfort the patient may experience.

 All difficult symptoms can be either alleviated or relieved completely.
 Be sure to ask your hospice team for help.